Coronavirus (COVID-19) Testing Locations

 How is the test given?

-Through a quick and painless nasal swab.
+Through a quick nasal swab.

 How and when will I get my Coronavirus test results?